DHTMLX/docs-kanban/docs/api/config/toolbar_items_config.md

 ### Parameters

-- `items` - an array with settings for configuring the toolbar controls.
+- `items` - (optional) an array with settings for configuring the toolbar controls.
 Here you can specify the following parameters:
 	- `"search"` - (optional) a search bar
 	- `"controls"` - (optional) controls for adding the columns and rows
 	- `custom_control` - (optional) custom control.
 Here you can specify the custom control(s) both as a **string** or **function**.
 See the [Customization](../../../guides/customization#custom-toolbar) section